top of page

 ABOUT WILLIAM TEMPLE HOUSE

-We're a registered charity with a non-profit ethos, receiving no direct funding from the Church, Government or Universities.
-The house is entirely funded by accommodation fees, which are reinvested in the house and its activities.
+International Students Club (Church of England Ltd.), which owns and operates William Temple House, is a registered charity with a non-profit ethos, receiving no direct funding from the Church, Government or Universities.
+The charity is entirely funded by accommodation fees, directly reinvested into running William Temple House and its activities.

 ABOUT WILLIAM TEMPLE